joshcangit/uncraftables/src/main/resources/assets/uncraftables/description.md

 * Saddle

+* String [^3]

 All crafting recipes can be found in the JAR under assets.
 They will also be added to your Recipe Book when you get hold of the appropriate ingredients.

-[^1]: There is already a recipe for Chains, but I have edited it to 3 Iron Nuggets which is a cheaper recipe.
+[^1]: There is already a recipe for Chains, but I have edited it to just requiring Iron Nuggets.

 [^2]: Saddles are not stackable by default and I just got so many from fishing, so I added a recipe to turn it into leather while I was at it, even though Leather is already craftable.

+[^3]: String can be crafted from cobwebs but on Bedrock Edition.
+This adds that recipe to the Java Edition.

-I had to override the original recipes of these two so they are properly grouped in the Recipe Book.
-This might do some problems if you use other mods changing these recipes.
+I have overridden an original recipe so it is properly grouped in the Recipe Book.
+This might do some problems if you use other mods changing that recipe.
 If you encounter problems, drop a comment or file an issue :-)

 Modpacks
 ==================